UniversityOfHelsinkiCS/prkl/README.md

 The local Postgres database starts in it's own container and it can easily be accessed using Adminer at http://localhost:3003 (System: PostgreSQL, Server: db, Username: postgres, Password: postgres, Database: postgres).

 Note to Windows users: Hot loading changes in the front end and back end may not work as intended on a Windows machine while using docker-compose.
-One solution is to install WSL and effectively run the environment on Linux.
+One solution is to run the project on WSL (Windows Subsystem for Linux).
 Another way is to use docker-compose only to start the database and adminer (`docker-compose up adminer db`) while starting the client and server manually.
 In this case start the client in the client folder with `npm start` and the server in the server folder with `npm run start:dev`.

 ## Installing dependencies